LaFriska/lafriska.github.io/public/md/aboutme.md

 ### Software Engineering

-I am highly experienced with Java, and proficient in Python, Javascript, HTML/CSS and ARM assembly.
+I am highly experienced with Java, and proficient in Python, C, Javascript, HTML/CSS and ARM assembly.
 I started coding in 2016, and I started learning Java since 2018.
 I have built several projects, notable ones are displayed on my [GitHub](https://github.com/LaFriska) profile.
-I am familiar with many programming paradigms, including the following.
+From my studies at ANU, I familiarised myself with many programming paradigms, including the following.
-- Functional Programming (FP), using purely functional languages like [Haskell](https://www.haskell.org/), or similar workflows like [React](https://react.dev/).
+- Functional Programming (FP), I've worked with purely functional languages like [Haskell](https://www.haskell.org/).
-- Object Oriented Programming (OOP), highly experienced in Java and worked with C#.
-I am proficient in OOP at a theoretical level, with profound understanding in principles like Liskov substitution.
+- Object Oriented Programming (OOP), highly experienced in Java and worked with C# and C++.
 - Procedural Programming, experienced using Python, along with libraries such as [NumPy](https://numpy.org/).
 I am also proficient in Javascript, and low-level languages like ARM assembly.
-- Formal Verification, worked with verification-aware languages like [Dafny](https://dafny.org/), and I understand basic theoretical computing concepts such as pre/post-conditions, Invariants, and induction over tree-like data structures.

 ### Cybersecurity

 I am very passionate about cybersecurity.
 I am specifically interested in cryptography, for which I have written a [literature review](https://www.researchgate.net/publication/392693096_Six_Years_of_Neural_Distinguishers_Implications_on_Cryptanalysis_of_Advanced_Encryption_Standard) during an introductory research course at ANU.
 In my third and fourth year at
 ANU, I plan to take various cybersecurity courses to deepen my knowledge of this field.
+A project I plan to do over the summmer of 2025, is to build a VPN from scratch, which drills in what I've learnt in COMP2700 (cybersecurity) and COMP2310 (Systems, Networks, and Concurrency).

-### Computer Architecture
+### Systems and Architecture

 The fundamental workings of a modern computer is also an interest of mine.
 For one of my courses in 2025, I have built a fully functioning
-CPU for the [QuAC](https://comp.anu.edu.au/courses/engn2219/resources/QuAC-ISA/) ISA along with extensions to the instruction set to support function calls, conditional branching and more immediate instruction formats.
+CPU for ANU's [QuAC](https://comp.anu.edu.au/courses/engn2219/resources/QuAC-ISA/) ISA along with extensions to the instruction set to support function calls, conditional branching and more immediate instruction formats.
 The repository can be found [here](https://github.com/LaFriska/quac-microarchitecture).